Chigley: Home releases

 In 1984, 15 years after its broadcast on the BBC in 1969.
 Longman Video released one video with the first four episodes as part of its 'Children's Treasury' collection.

-5 years later, in 1989, the BBC released a video with the three more episodes (ep.13 A Present for Lord Belborough, ep.11 Apples Garlore and ep.10 Trouble with the Crane).
+5 years later, in 1989, the BBC released a video with the three more episodes (ep.13 A Present for Lord Belborough, ep.11 Apples Galore and ep.10 Trouble with the Crane).

 And in 1996–1997, Telstar Video Entertainment released two videos as part of its 'Star Kids' range.

 In 2011, Chigley and the two earlier series Camberwick Green and Trumpton were digitally-restored from the rediscovered original film masters.